robauto/bibli3.0/README.md

 Jalali Hartman
 Rhett Sandal
 Andrew Shearer
+Matt Curry

+1. Set-up a wirless network (via hotspot or unused modem) with:

+ssid: bibli
+user: bibli
+pw: 12345678

+2. Attach motors to left/right posts on brain

+3. Attach 5v battery harness to power on brain shield (note: don't leave this plugged in/pull out a battery when not in use)

+4. If you want assemble and attach the wheels and body.
+It's basically the base first and then add the 2 circles in order.
+Here is a full document on the body assembly.

+5. Power up pi via micro-usb cable and battery.

+6. Go to any browser  (make sure your computer is also connected to wifi: bibli) *Note you can edit the default ssid of the Pi to run on your home network if you need to.
+The command panel should load at http://alpha.local:5000

+7. You can configure the robot ID (above, default is alpha), configure bluetooth and control the robot via game controller or robot

+8. If you want to access via ssh it's just going to be

+ssh pi@ip.address
+pw: 1234 (or raspberry)

+9. All of the code including jasper is in /var/local/bibli (note: jasper is not currently showing in the UI because it's not working correctly but you can test out the text-to-voice etc)

 To run a new instance flash an image to your SD disk Compatible with Raspberry Pi 2.0 - 3.0